isomerpages/moe-compassvalesec/_our-programmes/Distinctive Programmes/Learning for Life Programme – Green Compass Programme (LLP – GCP).md

 *   2022: Commendation Award for a project entitled, ‘Creating accessible and appealing food menus in our School Canteen’ by Sec 2 VIA Champions

+*   2023: Seeking new community partners and building partnerships to support the Sengkang community.

+*   2024: VIA programmes were enhanced and unified under a new initiative known as the Green Compass Programme.

+*   2025: 2025 MOE Innergy (Schools) Awards (Bronze): ‘Cultivating Environmental Stewardship Through Science &amp; Service: The Green Compass Programme’

 ## Values in Action Experiences&nbsp;